DataTalksClub/data-engineering-zoomcamp/week_2_data_ingestion/homework.md

 (Or Download -> Ingest for local ingestion)

-Use the same frequency and the start date as for the green taxi dataset
+Use the same frequency and the start date as for the yellow taxi dataset

 Question: how many DAG runs are green after finishing everything?